What Does Palliative Care Mean and When Is It Time to Seek It?

 In such situations, hospice care may also be considered.
 It is a specialised form of palliative care for individuals in the last stages of life.

-It's important to note that palliative care is not only for the patient.
-It also extends to providing support for the patient's family and caregivers.
+Palliative care is not only for the patient.
+It also provides support for the patient's family and caregivers.

-The goal is to enhance the well-being of everyone involved in the care process.
+The goal is to improve the well-being of everyone involved in the care process.

 Benefits of Palliative Care